Up until now we have tackled some pretty big blogging tasks to get this new blog going.

 Today we’re going to place code in the website footer area of the blog – as well as learn how to put a link in a post at the same time.
 You’ll need to add copyright info and keep it updated yearly.
 Such as this:

-You’ll notice the copyright symbol and the year in the very beginning (now, although this site is new, I have been blogging for over 10 years at GroceryShopForFREE.com and a few others I own, so, don’t worry about the date on this new one 🙂 ) This is the wording my attorney drew up for me to add in the footer area of my sites.
+You’ll notice the copyright symbol and the year in the very beginning (this is another of my sites.
+I have been blogging for over 10 years at GroceryShopForFREE.com and a few others I own.)
+This is the wording my attorney drew up for me to add in the footer area of my sites.

 When you add something to the header or website footer design areas it shows up (in some cases it’s invisible) on all pages, and posts on the site.
 So, one placement for all.
 Super easy, too.